civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_coreResourceList.md

 ## Summary

-This hook is called when the list of core js/css resources is about to be processed.
-Implementing this hook gives you the opportunity to modify the list prior to the resources being added, or add your own.
+This hook is called when the list of core js/css resources is about to be processed, giving you the opportunity to modify the list prior to the resources being added, or add your own.

+## Notes

 Added in v4.6.6.